Psychologist Nicole Kindt providing different types of therapy in Stanford

 10 years offering treatment

 I am licensed in Montana with 10 years of professional work experience.
-I have experience in helping clients with stress and anxiety, relationship issues, family conflicts, & motivation, self esteem, and confidence.
-I work with my clients to create an open and safe environment where thoughts and feelings can be shared without fear of judgment.
+I have experience in helping clients with stress and anxiety, relationship issues, trauma and abuse, & depression.
+I believe in treating everyone with respect, sensitivity, and compassion.
+I will tailor our dialog and treatment plan to meet your unique and specific needs.
 It takes courage to seek out a more fulfilling and happier life and to take the first steps towards a change.
 I am here to support & empower you in that journey.

-Psychologist Sarah Novia providing different types of therapy in Stanford
+Psychologist John Wood providing different types of therapy in Stanford

 Clinician

-With 23 years of professional work experience, I have guided clients through relationship issues, family conflicts, coping with grief and loss, motivation, self esteem, and confidence.
-On BetterHelp, I work with clients on the phone for the short-term only (no more than 4 sessions), to create an open and safe environment where thoughts and feelings can be shared without fear of judgment, and work can be done quickly and efficiently.
-Taking the first step to seeking a more fulfilling and happier life takes courage.
-I am here to support you in that process.
-If you think we might be a good fit, please feel free to schedule with me.
+I am licensed in Montana with 5 years of professional work experience.
+I have experience in helping clients with stress and anxiety, relationship issues, coping with grief and loss, & motivation, self esteem, and confidence.
+I work with my clients to create an open and safe environment where thoughts and feelings can be shared without fear of judgment.
+Taking the first step to sign up for therapy can take courage and I am proud of you for getting started!

-Psychologist Nancy Huus providing different types of therapy in Stanford
+Psychologist April Wilson providing different types of therapy in Stanford

 Clinician